BorisHV/webscraper/README.md

 # webscraper
-A web crawling & scraping console app in Java with threading.
+A web crawling & scraping console app with threading.